 Instead of printing each part individually, Sculpteo helped design the part to be printed in a literal cube of brackets.
 Given that CLIP is the only additive technology to truly offer continuous resin flow during the printing process, an unmatched benefit in both speed and strength, Sculpteo’s approach was limited only by how far the Z-axis could be pulled out.
 Sculpteo was able to deliver the 10,000 parts needed in days, instead of the expected months from other technologies.

 “Instead of printing parts by inch,” Craig said, “CLIP let us print parts by hour.
-That’s game changing.”
+That’s game-changing.”

 “Oracle is thrilled to have partnered with Carbon.
-Not only did the part quality stand up much better than other technologies we had previously tried, the part itself was economical and saved us a lot of time in our fabrication process.”
+Not only did the part quality stand up much better than other technologies we had previously tried, but the part itself was also economical and saved us a lot of time in our fabrication process.”